Rigo-codes/WebDevEssentialsNotes/DAY6/aisd-wde-5-building-with-css-grid/README.md

 ## 2. **Add HTML Boilerplate**
 Now that you have your files set up, start by adding the basic HTML5 boilerplate.

-- [ ] Open your currently empty `index.html` file and add the following code to it.
+- [x ] Open your currently empty `index.html` file and add the following code to it.

    ```html
    <!DOCTYPE html>